-- You are running a blog and/or marketplace and would like to explain how your site works and its prohibited use;
+- You run a blog, marketplace, or sell products and would like to explain how your site works and its prohibited use;

-- You are selling goods and services on your website and wish to set out the terms and conditions you operate by;
+- You are selling online and wish to set out the terms and conditions you operate by;

 - You would like to protect the intellectual property on your site;

 - You would like to limit liability for your information, outages and third party links; and